Did you sleep on your left or right side, mama? 🤰🏽

 Sleeping throughout pregnancy can be challenging.
 We've got some tools to help in the Motherly Shop!

 The soothing white noise masks background sounds and allows for better sleep.
-Simply plug it in, flip the switch and let the noise-masking magic happen.

 This is the pregnancy book we wish we'd had when we first became mothers—a mama-centered guide that doesn't just focus on your baby's needs, but honors and coaches you through this profound life change.